CALL FOR PAPERS

 - PROF JOHN CARMAN (University of Birmingham)

-- PROF. NATHALIE DE HAAN (Radboud University)
+- DR. NATHALIE DE HAAN (Radboud University)

 This conference arises from the Cultural Heritage in Danger: Archaeology and Communities in Sicily during the Second World War (1940–45) project (Marie Skłodowska-Curie Individual Fellowship), which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 835876).